warmspringwinds/pytorch-cpp/README.md

 ### Opencv

+We need ```OpenCV`` for a couple of examples which grab frames from a web camera.
+It is not a dependency and can be removed if necessary.
 This was tested on ```Ubuntu-16``` and might need some changes on a different system.

 0. ```sudo apt-get install libopencv-dev python-opencv```